DDaniellYT/Heco_App/README.md

             -each user can take an item and use it and then place it back by saying its existance the users can place, replace or take out an item from the hall/shelf/space by either inserting, updating or deleting it

+            *Complete Chat with different users inside the factory can send messages
+                knows when someone has sent a new message

+            A request/Response page can be made if needed for more communication like on the threads app but since there exists a chat area the idea was abandoned

     *Server-Side:
         I've used at the beggining storage inside arrays inside the server -hard to mentain